knpuniversity/javascript/knpu/ep1-basics/js-class-prefix.md

 ## Using .on() versus .click()

 Oh, and I want you to notice one other thing: we're using `.on('click')` instead of the `.click()` function.
 Why?
-Well, they both do the * same thing.
+Well, they both do the same thing.
 But, there are an *infinite* number of events you could listen to on any element: click, change, keyup, mouseover or even custom, invented events.
 By using `.on()`, we have one consistent way to add a listener to *any* event.

-It's a small start, but already when we refresh, open the console, and click delete, it's works!
+It's a small start, but already when we refresh, open the console, and click delete, it works!
 Now, let's follow the rabbit hole deeper.